smartfog/fogflow/doc/en/source/scorpio.rst

 **There are two type of Itegration**

-* when a NGSI-LD device will send some update on scorpio broker then update should be notified to the FogFLow broker .
-After getting the notification from scorpio broker FogFlow will send this notification to the FogFLow task for furthur analysis.
-For This integration FogFLow broker will subscribe to the scorpio broker using following request.
+**TYPE 1**

+* NGSI-LD device will sends some update to scopio broker.
+* FoFlow Will subscribe to scorpio Broker to get notification for every update.
+* FogFlow Task will subscriber to FogFlow to get notification for furthur analysis.

+**Sends subscrioption request to Scorpio Broker**

 .. code-block:: console